opentoonz/GTS/README.md

 ## Specification

-GTS's uses TWAIN on Windows and SANE on other operating systems, so you need scanner drivers that support these APIs in order to run it.
+GTS uses TWAIN on Windows and SANE on other operating systems, so you need scanner drivers that support these APIs in order to run it.

-Interface is in English and scanned images are saved as TIFF.
+The interface is in English and scanned images are saved as TIFF.

 ## Requirements

 Please refer to the [OpenToonz site](https://opentoonz.github.io/e/index.html).

-## Installation(Windows)
+## Installation (Windows)

 [Download](https://github.com/opentoonz/GTS/releases) and unzip the most recent GTS-x.y.z.zip file.

-## How to Execute(Windows)
+## How to Execute (Windows)

-Execute "./gts" in unziped folder.
+Execute "./gts" in the unzipped folder.

-## How to Build Locally(Windows)
+## How to Build Locally (Windows)

 1. Environment for development